CirroBuild/FrostiDocs/blog/2022-01-03-two-year-journey-raising-15m-venture-capital.md

 ## Successfully raising a Series A round

-Our community continued to grow and the project just crossed 5k GitHub stars as we shipped our biggest release to date<sup>[4]</sup>.
+Our community continued to grow and the project crossed 5k GitHub stars as we shipped our biggest release to date<sup>[4]</sup>.
 We had more than 50 code contributors on GitHub and more than 800 developers joined our Slack community, while our unique instances deployed grew by 500% year to date.